Littleton W. T. Waller Jr.: Later career and World War II

 As a skilled marksman, Waller was active in the Olympic rifle and pistol teams.
 He retired from the Marine Corps in 1921 to take care of his disabled father, however, he remained in the Marine Corps Reserve and was promoted to lieutenant colonel in November 1934.
-He served as president of the National Rifle Association 1939–1940.
+He served as president of the National Rifle Association of America from 1939 to 1940.

 Waller was recalled to active duty in June 1941 as officer in charge of target practice at Marine Corps Headquarters, Washington, D.C.
 He was promoted to the rank of colonel in January 1942.
-Almost one year later, Waller was promoted to the rank of brigadier general and appointed as director of Marine Corps personnel.
+Almost one year later, Waller was promoted to the rank of brigadier general and appointed director of Marine Corps personnel.

 He remained in this capacity until September 1944, when he was transferred to the Pacific Theater, where he was appointed commanding general of the Marine defense on Johnston and Midway Atolls.
 He was also responsible for defending the naval bases in the Hawaiian Islands, where he was commander of the Marine garrison force of the 14th Naval District.
 He was awarded the Legion of Merit for his service.

-Waller retired from the Marine Corps in 1946 and was advanced to the rank of major general on the retired list due to having been specially commended in combat.
+Waller retired from the Marine Corps in 1946 and was advanced to the rank of major general on the retired list because of having been specially commended in combat.

-Following his retirement, Waller was the owner of two Philadelphia automobile agencies.
+Following his retirement, Waller was the owner of two Philadelphia automobile dealerships.

 He died on April 14, 1967, at Abington Memorial Hospital in Willow Grove, Pennsylvania.

 He is buried at All Saints Episcopal Church Cemetery in Torresdale, Philadelphia.